 Centre for Counter Fraud Studies Conference (CCFS)/Portsmouth Business School Accounting Group (PBSAG)

-The CCFS and PBSAG of the University of Portsmouth are pleased to announce the 2017 conference is to be held on Wednesday 7th June in Portsmouth.
-This will undoubtedly prove to be a unique event in the calendar of fraud conferences, with a variety of talks being delivered by practitioners, academics and researchers in the field alike.
+The CCFS and PBSAG of the University of Portsmouth are pleased to announce the 2018 conference is to be held on Wednesday 6th June in Portsmouth.
+We are confident this 8th annual event will prove to be another success, with a variety of talks being delivered by practitioners, academics and researchers in the field alike.

 Presentations are to be given by: -